ncatlab/nlab-content/pages/7543.md

 =--

 ### In terms of sheaf conditions
+ {#InTermsOfSheafConditions}

-We discuss an equivalent formulation of the Segal condition in terms of notion in [[topos theory]]/[[(∞,1)-topos theory]].
-This perspective lends itself more to a formulation of Segal conditions in terms of the [[internal logic]] of toposes.
+We discuss an equivalent formulation of the Segal condition in terms of notions in [[topos theory]]/[[(∞,1)-topos theory]].
+This perspective for instance lends itself more to a formulation of Segal conditions in terms of the [[internal language]] of toposes.

 +-- {: .num_remark}
 ###### Remark